The Big Picture

 VKRP's mission is to measure kindergarten readiness across these critical learning domains so teachers can better support student learning and development.
 During this first year of formal schooling, kindergarten students are introduced to an immense amount of information.
 Kindergarten teachers have the challenging responsibility to take a classroom of young students from very diverse backgrounds, with different skill levels and different experiences, and help them to become effective learners..

 Students enter kindergarten with varying skills in mathematics, self-regulation, social skills and literacy.
 One in four Virginia kindergarteners enters below the benchmark in one or more of these areas.

 VKRP, in collaboration with PALS, assesses kindergarteners during the first four to six weeks of school in these four critical learning domains.

+In the spring, teachers assess children's skills and see how much they have grown!
 By the end of kindergarten, the goal of VKRP is for students to leave more prepared to learn and succeed in future grades to come.
 Learn more about how VKRP works.